-Date of screening: 01/12/2023

-Name and job title of person undertaking Garry Walker, Director of Training

-screening:

-Name of policy to be screened: CashBack Community Connections

-programme CRWIA

-Overall aims of the policy: The aim of the policy overall is to ensure

-that across The Larder West Lothian and all

-engaging partners:

-Childrens best interest are at the heart of any

-work we carry out.

-The views of children are heard and

-represented in our work.

-represented in our work.

-We comply with the United Nation's

-Convention on the rights of the Child.

-5
+Date of screening: 10/12/2024 Name and job title of person undertaking screening: Garry Walker, Director of Training Name of policy to be screened: CashBack Community Connections programme CRWIA Overall aims of the policy: The aim of the policy overall is to ensure that across The Larder West Lothian and all engaging partners: Childrens best interest are at the heart of any work we carry out.
+The views of children are heard and represented in our work.
+We comply with the United Nation's Convention on the rights of the Child.
 Children are protected from abuse or harm.

-We understand that not all activities at The

-Larder West Lothian are aimed at or involve

-children, therefore this policy will be of

-relevance in projects such as, but not limited

-to, CashBack Community Connections,

-Power to Grow and our school groups.
+We understand that not all activities at The Larder West Lothian are aimed at or involve children, therefore this policy will be of relevance in projects such as, but not limited to, CashBack Community Connections, Power to Grow and our school groups.